Guide To Emergency Preparedness

 Water is extremely important!
 You should have at least 1 liter/day for each person that's relying on the kit.
 This only accounts for the bare minimum of drinking water, you'll need additional water for cooking, washing, etc.

 The easiest way to store water is in 2-3 liter plastic soda bottles.
 They're made of PETE and will keep your water safe for several years.
-Other plastic containers can be used if they are made of food grade plastic (PETE or HDPE) and have an airtight lid.
-Chlorine should be added to water before storage.
+Other plastic containers can be used if they are made of food grade plastic (PETE, PET or HDPE) and have an airtight lid.
 If you have city tap water that's been chlorinated, simply clean the bottles and fill with tap water.
+Don't clean the bottles with harsh chemicals that can leave a residue and contaminate your water.
+Chlorine should be added to unchlorinated water before storage.
 If you have well water then you should add 8 drops of unscented chlorine bleach or a bit of calcium hypochlorite (see below).
 Note that water filters will remove chlorine.
 Stored water should not be exposed to sunlight as it aids growth of bad things and degrades the plastic.
-Do not store water in biodegradable plastic or the waxy cardboard containers as they will degrade over time.
+Milk jugs are made of biodegradable plastic and will degrade after about 6 months.
 Label the bottles with the date you stored them.
 Store in a cool, dark location.

 If an emergency occurs and you failed to store clean drinking water, you still have some sources of clean water.
 If your water service is cut off you can use the water in your hot water heater (you'll have to use the drain spout on the tank).
 You can also use the water from the toilet tank - not the bowl :-p If you're anticipating lack of water service you can fill up your bath tub (make sure the drain is not leaking) and trash cans to use for flushing the toilet and washing.